-Extensive security measures notwithstanding, the Assistance Group was forced four times during 1998 to evacuate its expatriate staff temporarily from Grozny to Moscow.
+Extensive security measures notwithstanding, the Assistance Group four times during 1998 was forced to evacuate temporarily its expatriate staff from Grozny to Moscow.
 The last such evacuation took place on 16 December 1998.
-Unlike previous periods, which were not longer than three weeks, this latest evacuation was subsequently - by decision of the OSCE Chairman-in-Office - prolonged repeatedly in view of the further deteriorating security situation.
-In order to ensure the continuity and regularity of the Assistance Group's on-the-spot operations, working visits to Grozny by members of the Assistance Group were made three times during January-March 1999.
+Unlike previous such periods, which did not extend beyond three weeks' duration, this latest evacuation was subsequently - by decision of the OSCE Chairman-in-Office (CiO) - prolonged repeatedly in view of the further deteriorating security situation.
+In order to ensure continuity and regularity of the Assistance Group's on-the-spot operations, working visits to Grozny by members of the Assistance Group were made three times during January-March 1999.

-Events in early March 1999 - notably the abduction of the Russian Interior Ministry representative General Gennadi Shpigun and the subsequent pull-out from Chechnya of the remaining Russian Federation representations - gave evidence of a further grave deterioration of the overall security environment.
-(Later developments have only confirmed this unfortunate trend, with the Interior Ministry of the Russian Federation in late May issuing a general warning to any outsider staying or travelling in Northern Caucasus, as nobody is in a position to guarantee the safety of anyone against the threat of abduction.)
+Events in early March 1999 - notably the abduction of the Russian Interior Ministry representative general Gennadiy Shpigun and the subsequent pull-out of Chechnya of the remaining Russian Federation representations - gave evidence of a further grave deterioration of the overall security environment.
+(Later developments have only confirmed this unfortunate trend, with the RF Interior Ministry in late May issuing a general warning to any outsider staying or traveling in North Caucasus, as nobody is in the position to guarantee the safety of anyone against the threat of abduction).

-As was announced at the OSCE Permanent Council meeting on 11 March 1999, the evacuation regime - although still meant to be a temporary measure - was tightened up to exclude any further travels to Chechnya by Assistance Group members.
-Thus, the Assistance Group has henceforth continued to operate from Moscow, where temporary office facilities had been established at the premises of the Embassy of Norway.
-The understanding has been that the Assistance Group would return to Grozny when the Chairman-in-Office is satisfied that positive and significant improvements in the security situation have occurred.
-Unfortunately, this prerequisite has up to now (August 1999) failed to materialize.
-The Assistance Group has meanwhile been monitoring the political and security situation in Chechnya from its Moscow office, while at the same time directing the practical activities involving the local staff at the Assistance Group's Grozny office, which has remained fully operational with a complete infrastructure.
+As was announced at the OSCE Permanent Council meeting 11 March 1999, the evacuation regime - although still meant to be a temporary measure - was tightened up to exclude any further travels to Chechnya by Assistance Group members.
+Thus, the Assistance Group has thenceforth continued to operate from Moscow, where temporary office facilities had been established at the premises of the Embassy of Norway.
+The understanding has been that the Assistance Group would return to Grozny when the CiO is satisfied that positive and significant improvements in the security situation has occurred.
+Unfortunately, this prerequisite has as of yet (August 1999) failed to materialize.
+From its Moscow office, the Assistance Group has meanwhile been monitoring the political and security situation in Chechnya, while at the same time directing the practical activities involving the local staff at the Assistance Group's Grozny office, which has been maintained fully operational with complete infrastructure.

-The premises of the Assistance Group's headquarters in Grozny are well protected, with personnel, equipment and a security system which allowed the Assistance Group previously to conclude that its own security situation was manageable.
-The deterioration of events since late 1998 and the long-term effects of the prolonged evacuation that these events necessitated, would seem to call for a cautious approach.
-Following developments continuously and as closely as possible, the Assistance Group had by August 1999 not been able to report to the Chairman-in-Office that there had been enough of an improvement in the security situation to permit the Assistance Group's expatriate staff to return to Grozny.
+The premises of the Assistance Group's headquarters in Grozny are well protected, with personnel, equipment and a security system which have allowed the Assistance Group previously to conclude that its own security situation was manageable.
+The worsening turn of events since late 1998 and the long-term effects of the prolonged evacuation that these events necessitated, would seem to call for a cautious approach.
+Following developments continuously and as closely as possible, the Assistance Group had by August 1999 not been able to report to the CiO that such an improvement in the security situation had occurred that would permit the Assistance Group's expatriate staff to return to Grozny.

-The Political Context - Developments in 1999
+The political context - developments in 1999